jennhuck/penguins/README.md

 This part doubles as instructor notes, or notes to follow along outside of the workshop.

-The Penguins project is the demo part of the "Reproducible Analysis and Documentation with R and RStudio" workshop.
-Those workshop files are online.
+The Penguins project is the demo part of the ["Reproducible Analysis and Documentation with R and RStudio" workshop](https://jennhuck.github.io/workshops/repro_analysis_R_RStudio.html).
 Start there, and follow the instructions under "Your Turn" (the worms project).

 Penguins project directory: